lucatironi/lucatironi.github.io/_posts/2013-5-5-ruby_rails_rubymotion_ios_app_authentication_devise_tutorial_part_one.md

 end
 {% endhighlight %}

-The other important method of this controller is the <code>register</code> one that is called on submit.
-As you can see it sets the correct content type in the HTTP headers and compile te JSON object containing the value from the fields using the <code>form.render[:name_of_the_field]</code> method.
+The other important method of this controller is the `register` one that is called on submit.
+As you can see it sets the correct content type in the HTTP headers and compile te JSON object containing the value from the fields using the `form.render[:name_of_the_field]` method.

 Before actually sending the JSON request to the API, we check if all the required fields have been compiled and if the password and the password confirmation are the same, displaying an alert informing the user if they are not.

-If everything is fine, it's time to use the BubbleWrap's <code>BW::HTTP.post</code> method to send the HTTP request to the Rails application: before doing so though I will use <code>SVProgressHUD</code> in order to show a nice "loading" alert to give some feedback to the user.
-The <code>SVProgressHUD</code> is a simple Cocoa library that we actually added using (Motion) CocoaPods in the Rakefile.
+If everything is fine, it's time to use the BubbleWrap's `BW::HTTP.post` method to send the HTTP request to the Rails application: before doing so though I will use `SVProgressHUD` in order to show a nice "loading" alert to give some feedback to the user.
+The `SVProgressHUD` is a simple Cocoa library that we actually added using (Motion) CocoaPods in the Rakefile.
 More info could be found in the [Motion CocoaPods documentation](https://github.com/HipByte/motion-cocoapods).

-Inside the <code>BW::HTTP.post</code> block we check if the response is ok or ko, displaying an alert iforming the user if something went wrong.
-If the response is ok, we use the <code>BW::JSON.parse</code> method to parse the response and retrieve the <code>auth_token</code> for the brand new user, saving it in the persistence key-value store.
+Inside the `BW::HTTP.post` block we check if the response is ok or ko, displaying an alert iforming the user if something went wrong.
+If the response is ok, we use the `BW::JSON.parse` method to parse the response and retrieve the `auth_token` for the brand new user, saving it in the persistence key-value store.

-Finally the whole navigation controller that contains this and the WelcomeController is dismissed and the <code>TasksListController.controller.refresh</code> is called to actually retrieve the user's tasks.
+Finally the whole navigation controller that contains this and the WelcomeController is dismissed and the `TasksListController.controller.refresh` is called to actually retrieve the user's tasks.
 More infor about that later.

 ### LoginController

-The <code>LoginController</code> is actually really similar to the register one.
-It uses Formotion to setup the form fields and the <code>login</code> method sends the data to the JSON API, providing feedback if something has gone wrong or the credentials aren't valid.
+The `LoginController` is actually really similar to the register one.
+It uses Formotion to setup the form fields and the `login` method sends the data to the JSON API, providing feedback if something has gone wrong or the credentials aren't valid.

-The most important thing is that - if the authentication with the backend is succesful - we save the <code>auth_token</code> contained in the API response in the <code>App::Persistence</code> store.
+The most important thing is that - if the authentication with the backend is succesful - we save the `auth_token` contained in the API response in the `App::Persistence` store.

 {% highlight ruby %}
 # file app/controllers/LoginController.rb